 Some parts of optimization have nothing to do with words and everything to do with the operation.
-The quality of your content won’t matter if the website doesn’t load quickly enough or discourages simple navigation via a mobile device.
-Today, attention spans are shorter than ever before and people are unwilling to wait for information.
+Your content quality won’t matter if the website doesn’t load quickly enough or discourages simple navigation via a mobile device.
+Today, attention spans are shorter than ever before, and people are unwilling to wait for information.
 If they can’t get an optimal mobile experience from your website, they’ll move on to your competitor.
 Aspects of technical SEO are:

 - Mobile Design: The intuitiveness of your website’s display on smartphone devices

 - Page Navigation: The simplicity of your site’s navigation from smartphones and tablets